Hebrews 5:4-6 Commentary

 This chart is adapted in part from Jensen's Survey of the NT and Wilkinson's Talk Thru the Bible

-In this section the writer continues with the second requirement of the Jewish high priest, indicating that he must be chosen and appointed by God.
+In this section the writer continues with another critical requirement of the Jewish high priest, indicating that he must be chosen and appointed by God.
+Sadly by the time of Jesus, the priesthood was totally corrupted, but the writer is referring to the Biblical pattern that should have been followed.

 A W Pink makes the point that "Considering the strictness of God’s law, and the specified requirements for one entering the priestly office, and more especially seeing that Jesus did not belong to the tribe of Levi, how could He be said to be “Priest?”
 In meeting this difficulty, the apostle emphasizes the fact that the chief requirement and qualification was a Divine call: “No man takes this honor unto himself, but he that is called of God” (He 5:4): applying that rule the apostle now shows, from Scripture itself, our Lord’s right and title to this office.